hexhowells/rna-folding/README.md

  - ribose-phosphate chain (negatively charged) (makes up 2/3 the necleotides mass)
  - bases: adenine (A), uracil (U), cytosine (C), guanine (G)

+# How do we model the problem?

+The input of the model is the RNA nucleotide sequence, we can also use MSA data to get evolutionarily related variants of the target RNA, basically giving us more data and highlighting which nucleotides are more important.

+The outupt of the model is a list of 3D coordinates for each nucleotide in the input sequence:w.

 # [paper] How to think about RNA structure